Systematic search for singularities in 3D Euler flows

 where $\bds \omega := \nabla \times \bds u$ is the vorticity field of the flow.
 The sufficiency of this condition can be deduced from Theorem \ref{thm:Hm} using a Sobolev inequality \citep{af05}

-whereas its necessity is a result of the inequality \citep{bkm84,mb02}
+whereas its necessity is a result of the inequality \citep{mb02}

-The double exponential in the upper bound in \eqref{eq:BKM:necessary} suggests that, should blow-up indeed occur at some $t = T^*$, we can expect a much rapid growth of $\| \u(t) \|_{H^m}$, $m > 5/2$, than of $\| \bomega(t) \|_{L^\infty}$, as $t \rightarrow T^*$.
+The double exponential on the right hand side (RHS) of \eqref{eq:BKM:necessary} suggests that, should blow-up indeed occur at some $t = T^*$, we can expect a much more rapid growth of $\| \u(t) \|_{H^m}$, $m > 5/2$, than that of $\| \bomega(t) \|_{L^\infty}$, as $t \rightarrow T^*$.
 There have been various refinements of the BKM criterion, where the $L^\infty$ norm of vorticity in \eqref{eq:BKM:vort} is replaced with a norm in the BMO space \citep{Kozono2000BMO} or a Besov space \citep{Chae2001Besov}.
 In addition, there are also geometric criteria for blow-up \citep{CFM:96, Hou:05:Geometric}, in which the direction of the vorticity $\bds \omega/|\bds \omega|$ plays a crucial role.
 As was shown in \cite{Gibbon2013}, the relative ordering of suitably rescaled vorticity moments provides information about the degree of depletion of the nonlinearity, and hence also about the regularity of solutions.
-On the other hand, regularity of weak solutions of the Euler system is related to Onsager's conjecture concerning energy dissipation in such flows \citep{ConstantinETiti1994} and significant progress has been made recently as regards the non-uniqueness of weak solutions with low regularity \citep{DeLSze19}.
+On the other hand, the regularity of weak solutions of the Euler system is related to Onsager's conjecture concerning energy dissipation in such flows \citep{ConstantinETiti1994} and significant progress has been made recently as regards the non-uniqueness of weak solutions with low regularity \citep{DeLSze19}.

 With respect to blow-up scenarios, \citet{Elgindi:21:blowup} proved that there exist swirl-free axisymmetric solutions of the Euler system corresponding to initial data in $C^{1,\alpha}(\RR^3)$ that can develop finite-time singularities. \citet{ElgindiJeong2018} showed the existence of finite-time singularities in strong solutions to axisymmetric Euler equations on exterior domains with ``hourglass''-shaped boundaries.
 Most recently, \citet{Hou:2022:proof} proved a nearly self-similar blow-up of solutions to the 3D axisymmetric Euler equations with smooth initial data on cylindrical domains with solid boundaries.
 We emphasize that in the last two cases the presence of the solid boundary is key to the formation of the singularity.
-A simplified semi-analytic model of vortex reconnection and blow-up was recently developed and analyzed based on the Biot-Savart law and asymptotic techniques by \citet{MoffattKimura2019a,MoffattKimura2019b}.